About Word and Film

 Like the film industry itself, Kelley Kawano grew up in Culver City, the historic home of the major studios.
 A freelance writer and doctoral student, she specializes in British popular culture.
 Her favorite film is "A Hard Day's Night."

-Nicholas LaRousse holds an M.F.A. in Creative Writing and Literature from Stony Brook University where he was recognized with the Pakula Prize for Screenwriting at their annual Summer Conference.
+Nicholas LaRousse holds an M.F.A. in Creative Writing and Literature from Stony Brook University where he was recognized for achievement in screenwriting at the Pakula Prize Evening during their annual Summer Conference.
 Before that, he received a B.A. from Adelphi University where he studied English and Philosophy.
 Currently, he works as a freelance writer and a Data Analyst for Barnes & Noble in Manhattan.
 He lives on Long Island.

 Tobin Mitnick is a New York-based actor.
 He will be featured in the upcoming "Teenage Mutant Ninja Turtles" and "Hollidaysburg," from producers Zachary Quinto and Chris Moore.
 He has written for several art publications, but mostly writes to amuse himself.